 Average Weather in Rio de Janeiro Brazil

-In Rio de Janeiro, the temperature typically varies from 65°F to 88°F over the course of the year, and is rarely below 61°F or above 95°F.
+In Rio de Janeiro, the summers are short, hot, oppressive, wet, and mostly cloudy and the winters are long, comfortable, humid, and mostly clear.
+Over the course of the year, the temperature typically varies from 65°F to 88°F and is rarely below 61°F or above 95°F.

 The hot season lasts for 2.7 months, from December 25 to March 16, with an average daily high temperature above 86°F. The hottest day of the year is February 12, with an average high of 88°F and low of 76°F.

 The cool season lasts for 4.8 months, from May 18 to October 11, with an average daily high temperature below 80°F. The coldest day of the year is July 22, with an average low of 65°F and high of 77°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.